-Position: Associate professor, Field: Zoology, Organisation: Department of Zoology, University of Otago
+Position: Professor, Department of Zoology, University of Otago.

-Dr Alison Cree is an associate professor in the Department of Zoology at the University of Otago.
+Dr Alison Cree is a professor in the Department of Zoology at the University of Otago.
 Her research focuses on the reproductive and thermal biology of reptiles.

 Alison is passionate about studying and feels very fortunate to have had learning opportunities all over New Zealand.
 She began her university studies at the University of Canterbury in Christchurch.
 This is when she first became really interested in reptiles and amphibians.
 Alison realised there was very little information available about our native species and that this was likely to be a barrier to effective conservation.
 She went on to complete a BSc (Hons) with a research dissertation comparing breeding biology and metabolism of 2 introduced frogs.

 Never give up studying, whatever your level.
 It’s an essential element in a rewarding life.

 After a number of years cycling around Christchurch, the smog and pollution influenced Alison’s choice for her postgraduate studies.
 As part of a postgraduate diploma in natural resource management, she investigated economic mechanisms for controlling air pollution in Christchurch at the University of Canterbury and Lincoln College.

 After the good fortune of being awarded a scholarship for doctoral studies, Alison returned to her first love of zoological research.
 She completed her doctorate at the University of Waikato on the ecophysiology of water balance in New Zealand’s native frogs.
 More good fortune followed – Alison was offered a postdoctoral fellowship for study at Victoria University of Wellington.
 She spent 3 years researching the reproductive biology of tuatara – about half of that time was spent on offshore islands.
 After this, she kept busy with short-term contracts (and sometimes no paying job at all) until she was offered a position as a lecturer at the University of Otago.